kottz/OpenJonsson/README.md

 # OpenJönsson

-OpenJönsson is a reimplementation of the classic Swedish point-and-click adventure game *Jönssonligan: Jakten på Mjölner*.
+OpenJönsson is a re-implementation of the classic Swedish point-and-click adventure game *Jönssonligan: Jakten på Mjölner*.

 It is currently in an early prototype state, not yet playable.